jyng/jyng.github.io/_posts/2017-04-14-mydomino-marketing.md

 {% include styles.md %}
 {{writing}}
 ## Print Design
-Over the course of being a lead designer, I shipped a lot of print collateral while working on product.
+Over the course of being the lead designer, I shipped a lot of print collateral while working on product.
 Here are a select few.
 {{end_block}}

 {{image-md}}